teleporthq/teleport-vision-api/README.md

     ...
 ]
 ```
 The json contains a list of objects, each one of this objects corresponding to a detected atomic UI element in the image sent in the request.
+All of the keys will appear in all of the objects in your response array.
 * `box` contains the coordinates of the bounding box surrounding the detected element. `x` and `y` are the coordinates of the top left corner of the box and `width` and `height` are self explanatory.
 All coordinates are **normalized between [0, 1]** where `(0,0)` is the top left corner of your image and `(1, 1)` is the bottom right corner.
 In other words, if you want to get the pixel coordinates you have to multiply `x` and `width` with the width of your image and `y` and `height` with the height of your image.
 * `detectionClass` is the numeric class of the detection.
 * `detectionString` is the human-readable label of the detection.